Formby (or Fornebei as it should still be called)

 Which is on Church Road, the main road through Formby Village

-There will be superb authentic medieval market stalls, a live band ‘Leafblade’
+There was some superb authentic medieval market stalls, a live band ‘Leafblade’

-playing 3 shows in the afternoon and activities for all ages.
+who played 3 shows in the afternoon and we had activities for all ages.

 We have confirmation of these main stalls and activities